unlock-protocol/docs/developers/smart-contracts/lock-api/README.md

 ) external;
 ```

+NB: To create non-expiring memberships, just set the `_expirationDuration` to 0.

 Once minted, the address deploying it becomes its first Lock manaber.
 The Unlock contract also keeps track of each locks' address.

 ### `purchase`